 Brit Chadasha Foundations-Concepts in Romans-Chapter 7

-Rom 7.1-25 tells us that we have been set free from the curse of the Law, meaning the judicial aspect of the Torah.
+Rom 7.1-25 tells us that we have been set free from the curse of the Law, meaning the Judicial aspect of the Torah.
 We are no longer “under indictment” or arrest.
-Now we follow the Torah in the educational aspect of the Torah on how to walk before Yehovah; believers are not made righteous by keeping the Torah; the conflict between the old and the new nature.
+Now we follow the Torah in the Educational aspect of the Torah on how to walk before Yehovah; believers are not made righteous by keeping the Torah; the conflict between the old and the new nature.

 v 1… Or do you not know (or ignorant of), brethren, for I am speaking to those who know the Torah (Paul continues his teaching about the Torah filled with Hebrew thought and concepts.
 Knowledge of the Torah is the framework in which these passages can be understood), that the Torah has jurisdiction over a person as long as he lives?